carpentries-incubator/genome-mining/_episodes/02-antismash.md

 {: .source}

 #### Case II - Specific files
-Let's imagine you want to run antismash only on following three specific files ´Streptococcus_agalactiae_18RS21.gbk´, ´Streptococcus_agalactiae_515.gbk´ and ´Streptococcus_agalactiae_A909.gbk´, so you could make use of ´for´ tool.
+Let's imagine you want to run antismash only on following three specific files `Streptococcus_agalactiae_18RS21.gbk`, `Streptococcus_agalactiae_515.gbk` and `Streptococcus_agalactiae_A909.gbk`, so you could make use of `for` tool.
 As the following example.
 ~~~
 for gbk_file in Streptococcus_agalactiae_18RS21.gbk Streptococcus_agalactiae_515.gbk Streptococcus_agalactiae_A909.gbk
 do